bitrix24/b24restdocs/api-reference/imopenlines/imconnector/standard-method-info.md

 {% include [system errors](../../../_includes/system-errors.md) %}

-## Continue Exploring
+## Continue Learning

-We will fill this block later, but if you have recommendations on which methods or documentation pages should be mentioned here, we would appreciate it.
+We will fill in this block later, but if you have recommendations on which methods or documentation pages should be mentioned here, we would appreciate it.